 The Franklin Institute

 The Franklin Institute is a science museum, aptly named after one of America’s most famed scientists, inventors, and statesmen who called Philadelphia home.
-This interactive museum is filled with exhibits on the human body, machines, and electricity.
+The interactive museum bursts with fascinating exhibits on the human body, machines, and electricity.

 The Franklin Institute also features a planetarium and a vast exhibit on space exploration.
 It’s the best place to go in Philadelphia to learn about science, technology, and the intersectionality of globalism.